rhocela/wisdom-walk/docs/part-3/day-21.md

 **Day:** 21

-**When This Happened:** Egypt - The night of deliverance through blood sacrifice
+**When this Happened:** Egypt - The night of deliverance through blood sacrifice

 **Readings:**
 - Exodus 12:1–13:16 (Narrative)